tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:ResourceType](https://rs.tdwg.org/bdqffdq/terms/ResourceType)
 - Preferred Label: Resource Type
-- Definition: Category of things that are data objects about which data quality assertions may be made.
+- Definition: Category of things that are data objects about which data quality Assertions may be made.
 - SubClass Of: FundamentalConcept
-- Comments: In bdqffdq the concept of ResourceType has instances for SingleRecord or MultiRecord.
+- Comments: In bdqffdq, the concept of ResourceType has instances for SingleRecord or MultiRecord.
 - View in: [term-list](../list/bdqffdq/index.md#ResourceType)

 ********************